– B. L Freeborn, Oct. 2012 (last updated Nov. 2018)

 The 560 and 565 of the alphabet reappears in this puzzle as the 564 or 565 of the center of the puzzle.

-All those who speak Hebrew will recognize this pattern, 565, from the letters which spell Yahweh or 5,6,5,10.
+All those familiar with Hebrew will recognize this pattern, 565, from the letters which spell Yahweh or 5,6,5,10.

 Interest piqued?
 Note this other little mathematical fact about the alphabet.
-That 1 and 560 we have seen before.
-They appeared as 10560 and as 1056 which we had obtained while discussing the meaning of Noah’s age of 950.
+That 1 and 560 appears in other places.
+Two instances are 10560 and 1056.

 In what year was Noah born?
 1056 (Biblical counting that is.
 Not real years.)

 And 10560 is 2 x 5280.
 Which is easily recognized!
 No?
 How many feet are in a mile?

 We are led on a further quest…..Who designated the feet in a mile?
 Who designed the alphabet?
 What is the meaning of 56?